Data-Visualization-Intro/3-D3-line-chart/readme.md

 ![terminology](samples/images/terminology.png)

-The wrapper contains the entire chart: the data elements, the axes, the labels, etc. Every SVG element will be contained inside here.
+The `wrapper` contains the entire chart: the data elements, the axes, the labels, etc. Every SVG element will be contained inside here.

-The bounds contain all of our data elements: in this case, our line.
+The `bounds` contain all of our data elements: in this case, our line.

 This distinction will help us separate the amount of space we need for extraneous elements (axes, labels), and let us focus on our main task: plotting our data.
-One reason this is so important to define up front is the inconsistent and unfamiliar way SVG elements are sized.

 When adding a chart to a webpage, we start with the amount of space we have available for the chart.
 Then we decide how much space we need for the margins, which will accommodate the chart axes and labels.
 What's left is how much space we have for our data elements.